ReiNoIkari/Morphological-Image-Processing/morpho.md

 <p align="center">
 <img src="images/hit_or_miss_formule.PNG" alt="alt text" width="340" weight="center">
 </p>
+**Equation 1 : Hit or Miss Formula**
-With the condition that B1 ∩ B2 = Ø, because if B1 is not a negative mask of B2, the hit-miss transform would result in the empty set. **reference**
+With the condition that B1 ∩ B2 = Ø, because if B1 is not a negative mask of B2, the hit-miss transform would result in the empty set.
 <p align="center">
 <img src="images/hit_or_miss.gif" alt="alt text" width="340" weight="center">
 </p>